jam-star/hacknight/README.md

 # hacknight
-I'm going to try something new
+Going to try to work with notion this time